BEST WESTERN PLUS Pembina Inn & Suites

 Most Popular Area Attractions

-Enjoy a dip in the lake to cool off or spend the day of boating on this beautiful lake.
-Winter time activities include snowmobiling and cross-country skiing.
-Before leaving the park, be sure to stroll along the boardwalk to read the interpretive signs to learn more about this wonderful area of Southern Manitoba.
-After a fun day outside, check into one of the local Best Western hotels, to recharge for another great day outdoors.
+Before leaving the park, be sure to stroll along the boardwalk to read the interpretive signs to learn more about this wonderful area of southern Manitoba.

-During your travels in Southern Manitoba, get in touch with the history of the area near Winnipeg.
-Visit the Lower Fort Garry National Historic Site, located along the Red River north of Winnipeg, to learn about the area's rich history.
-This 1830 fort was built twenty miles north of the site of the original Fort Garry, after the original fort was destroyed by flooding.
+During your travels in southern Manitoba, get in touch with the history of the area near Winnipeg.
+Visit the Lower Fort Garry National Historic Site, located along the Red River north of Winnipeg, and see this preserved 1830 fort was built twenty miles north of the site of the original Fort Garry, which was destroyed by flooding.

-Bring your camera to capture images of the original buildings of this restored 19th century fort, a National Historic Site of Canada.
+Bring your camera to capture images of the fort's original buildings, since declared a National Historic Site of Canada.
 Tour this living history site to meet the costumed interpreters, as they tend to the gardens and carry on daily activities.
-Before leaving, stop by the Visitor Reception Centre to view the interactive exhibit.
-While in the area, check into one of the local Best Western hotels for a wonderful night's rest.

-Capital City residents and visitors ready to watch history in the making, visit central Winnipeg.
-Tour the historical Manitoba Legislative Building, to see the proceedings of the Legislative Assembly of Manitoba from the visitors gallery.
-This beautiful neoclassical building, completed in 1920, encompasses 250,000 square feet of space and has numerous beautiful features.
+See the proceedings of the Legislative Assembly of Manitoba from the visitors gallery of this 1920 neoclassical building, which encompasses 250,000 square feet of space and has numerous beautiful features.

 Located inside the Sport For Life Centre, the Manitoba Sports Hall of Fame opened in the fall of 2012 at its new location in Winnipeg.
 Featured Hall of Famers include Vince Leah, a famous author and sportsman as well as George Knudson, a championship golfer.

 The Museum is run as a charitable organization by a volunteer board of directors, passionate about sports and it’s place in the history of Manitoba.
 Museum artifacts include photos, newspaper articles and equipment used by athletes in their sport.
-The Manitoba Sports Hall of Fame also encompasses the Curling, Basketball and Bowling Halls of Fame.
+This hall of fame also encompasses the Curling, Basketball and Bowling Halls of Fame.

-The MTS Centre is the newest multi-purpose entertainment and sports facility in the heart of Winnipeg.
-The centre replaced the demolished Winnipeg Area upon its opening in 2004.
+The MTS Centre is the newest multi-purpose entertainment and sports facility in Winnipeg, replacing the demolished Winnipeg Area upon its opening in 2004.
 The 440,000 sq ft building is home to the Winnipeg Jets National Hockey League team with a seating capacity of 15,004.

-The building's excellent acoustics make it an ideal location for concerts.
-Bon Jovi's 2007 performance at the centre was the largest event since its opening, with more than 16,000 fans in attendance.
-Past events hosted at the centre include the World U-17 Hockey Challenge and the AHL All Star Classic.
-Enjoy a peaceful night's rest with Best Western hotels, while traveling in Manitoba.
+The building's excellent acoustics make it an ideal location for concerts and other entertainment occasions.
+Popular events hosted at this Manitoba centre also include the World U-17 Hockey Challenge and the AHL All Star Classic.

 While visiting southern Manitoba, take time to explore the great outdoors.
-Visit the Oak Hammock Marsh Interpretive Centre to learn about the beautiful restored prairie marsh and the animals that reside in Oak Hammock Marsh.
+Visit the Oak Hammock Marsh Interpretive Centre north of Winnipeg to learn about the beautiful restored Oak Hammock Marsh and the animals that reside in it.
 In addition to the marsh, the Wildlife Management Area includes artesian springs, tall-grass prairie, aspen-oak bluff and waterfowl lure crops.

 While at the marsh, keep a lookout for some of the three hundred species of birds, twenty-five species of mammals, reptiles, amphibians, invertebrates and fish that live in the marsh.
-Enjoy hiking on the thirty kilometres of trails throughout the marsh or attend one of the several events, programs, workshops, eco-tours or camps held at the award-winning centre.
-Enjoy a short drive into Winnipeg, for a wonderful night's rest with Best Western hotels.
+Enjoy hiking on the thirty kilometers of trails throughout the marsh or attend one of the several events, programs, workshops, eco-tours or camps held at the award-winning centre.

 Provencher Bridge, Winnipeg